vertxxyz/help.vertx.xyz/Troubleshooter/Assets/Site/Programming/Common Errors/Compiler Errors.md

 - [CS1503](Compiler%20Errors/CS1503.md): Argument 'x' cannot convert from Foo to Bar
 - [CS1513](Compiler%20Errors/CS1513.md): } expected
 - [CS1519](Compiler%20Errors/CS1519.md): Invalid token 'token' in class, struct, or interface member declaration
+- [CS1529](Compiler%20Errors/CS1529.md): A using clause must precede all other elements defined in the namespace except extern alias declarations
 - [CS1612](Compiler%20Errors/CS1612.md): Cannot modify the return value of 'Foo' because it is not a variable
 - [CS1624](Compiler%20Errors/CS1624.md): The body of 'Foo.Bar()' cannot be an iterator block because 'type' is not an iterator interface type
 - [CS1644](Compiler%20Errors/CS1644.md): Feature 'feature' is not part of the C# 4.0 language specification